 Looking for the best things to do on Gili Trawangan!?
-Well, you’ve come to the right place, because Gili Trawangan is easily one of my favorite destinations in all of Southeast Asia!
+Well, you’ve come to the right place, because Gili Trawangan is definitely one of my favorite destinations in all of Southeast Asia!

 I actually lived and worked on “Gili T” during my days as a long-term traveler, and it was such a wild and crazy experience spending a few months over there!

 Gili Trawangan, located just off the coast of Lombok, is known as the “party island” of three Gili Islands, and is definitely one of the best places to party in Southeast-Asia!
-There are so many different bars and clubs to choose from, epic yacht parties, and the infamous magical mushroom adventures on the Gili Islands!
-But if nightlife/ alcohol isn’t for you, I’d still strongly recommend Gili Trawangan because there really are loads of amazing things to do over there!
+There are so many different bars and clubs to choose from for nightlife, and of course the infamous magical mushroom adventures on the Gili Islands!
+But if nightlife isn’t for you, no worries at all, as there are plenty of other Gili Trawangan attractions to keep you more than entertained!

-From snorkeling with turtles every day just minutes from the beach, swimming in crystal clear water, scuba-diving at the dozens of different nearby dive sites, trying all the different cafes & restaurants, and marveling at the most glorious sunsets every night – you’ll certainly fall in love with Gili Trawangan!
+From snorkeling with turtles every day just minutes from the beach, swimming in crystal clear water, scuba-diving at the dozens of different nearby dive sites, trying all the different cafes & restaurants, movie nights on the beach, and marveling at the most glorious sunsets every night – you’ll certainly fall in love with Gili Trawangan!

-Of all my travels in South-East Asia, I honestly believe that the sunsets in the Gili Islands are by far the most beautiful (and that’s really saying something)!
+Of all my travels in South-East Asia, I honestly believe that the sunsets on the Gili Islands are easily the most beautiful (and that’s really saying something)!
 So if you aren’t watching the sunset every night, with a cocktail or coconut in your hand, you’re not doing the Gili Islands the proper way!

-There are tons of different small bars, beach hotels, cafes, etc, along the “sunset side” on Gili T, and they all can provide a comfy chair and beverage to enjoy while the sky turns into a wide variety of colors.
+There are tons of different small bars, restaurants, and beach hotels along the “sunset side” of Gili Trawangan, and they all can provide a comfy chair and beverage to enjoy while the sky turns into a wide variety of colors.

 Also, be sure to make your way over (or book a few nights stay) to the gorgeous Ombak Sunset Resort for the classic “Gili Trawangan sunset swing shot” that you’ve probably seen on Instagram dozens of times!